MicrosoftDocs/visualfsharpdocs/docs/conceptual/walkthrough-accessing-a-sql-database-by-using-type-providers-and-entities-[fsharp].md

   addInstructor("Parker", "Darren", "1/1/1998", "41/3720")
 ```

-Nothing is changed in the database until you call **M:System.Data.Objects.ObjectContext.SaveChanges**.
+Nothing is changed in the database until you call **System.Data.Objects.ObjectContext.SaveChanges**.
 <br />

 2. Now restore the database to its earlier state by deleting the objects that you added.